Synerty/synerty-peek/docs/overview/Overview.rst

 .. image:: RunningPluginsOnClient.png

 There are three plugins that require the mobile service.
-The mobile service is a python package that contains the build skeletins for the nativescript and web apps.
+The mobile service is a python package that contains the build skeletons for the web app.

 The client service combines (copies) the files required from each of the plugins into the build environments, and then compiles the web app.
-(The Nativescript app is compiled manually by developers)

-The client and server services prepare and compile the desktop, mobile and admin services, as these are all HTML, Typescript and Nativescript.
+The client and server services prepare and compile the desktop, mobile and admin services, as these are all HTML, SCSS and Typescript.

 The desktop, mobile and admin interfaces need the client and server python services to run, so this compile arrangement makes sense.